NilsNiggemann/PMFRG.jl/README.md

 ```
 ## More Examples
 A more thorough set of examples is found in the Examples folder of this repository.
-For code reuse, the dependencies of `PMFRGEvaluation` are split into several subdependencies.
+For code reuse, the dependencies of [`PMFRGEvaluation`](`git@gitlabph.physik.fu-berlin.de:niggeni/(https://gitlabph.physik.fu-berlin.de/niggeni/)PMFRGEvaluation.git`) are split into several subdependencies.
 To try out the examples, activate the project environment with `]activate Example` and download all dependencies with `]instantiate`.
 To install packages in a new environment, with up-to-date packages, we need to manually download the private sub-repositories (I don't know, why).
 The example project was initialized with:

 ```